knightofttime/knightofttime/README.md

 ┈・・┈・・┈・・┈・・┈・┈・・┈・・┈・・┈・・┈・

-hi my name is dave i dont know hwo this works so youll have to ball and deal with this absolute shit slop of a repository but anyways hello hello  im very friendly  im usually with friends so yay
+hi my name is dave      he   /  him    basic DNI criteria mostly with my friends at the HS area or docks  dont be scared to say hi i dont bite